stdware/qwindowkit/tests/unit/README.md

 it does not link a second copy of StyleAgent from QWKCore.

-The Qt fallback tests use the real `QtWindowContext` event filter with a recording delegate and system-menu hook.
-Events are dispatched synchronously to hidden windows;
-no native move, resize or menu operation is triggered.
+The Qt fallback tests use the real `QtWindowContext` event filter with a recording delegate and recording system move/resize/menu boundaries.
+Events are dispatched synchronously; resize cases use windows shown only on the offscreen QPA.
+No desktop window, native move, resize or menu operation is triggered.
+The matrix covers free, fixed width, fixed height, both fixed and fixed-dialog flags across all edges/corners, title/client positions and normal/maximized/fullscreen states.
+It asserts exact resize edges, cursor, event consumption and title-drag fallthrough.
+Cursor changes are refreshed on the next hover or left press after a constraint/state change.
 Shared-library builds compile the unchanged private `qtwindowcontext.cpp` and its moc output into the test because that class is not exported; static builds link its existing library implementation.
 The base context and QObject filter forwarding always come from the production library.